valb3r/flowable-bpmn-intellij-plugin/README.md

 User interface usage flow is the same as one for the **Flowable** plugin, so one can use instruction videos presented below.

-- 2020-10-17. **Announcement**: From version 0.4.3 (of both plugins) there will be a possibility to migrate your BPMN diagrams from Activiti to Flowable (and vice-versa) using copy-paste between two Activiti and Flowable plugin windows.
+- 2020-10-17.
+From version 0.4.3 (of both plugins) it can be possible to migrate your BPMN diagrams from Activiti to Flowable (and vice-versa) using copy-paste between two Activiti and Flowable, please vote for this feature by thumbsup:  https://github.com/valb3r/flowable-bpmn-intellij-plugin/issues/195

 # What is this